|Tom Kerrigan's Home Page|

 Shortly thereafter, I found out about ICS (the Internet Chess Server, since renamed to the Internet Chess Club).
 I spent a lot of time on ICS talking with other chess programmers, primarily Bruce Moreland.
 Bruce is awesome and he taught me a lot about chess programming.
 I rewrote Stobor to use precomputed attack tables for move generation, like GNU Chess 3 and Bruce's engine Ferret.

 In 1999, I rewrote Stobor to use 0x88 for move generation.

-In 2002, I bought a used dual-CPU Pentium II for $100 and developed my parallel search, based on the Young Brothers Wait Concept.
+In 2002, I bought a used dual-CPU computer with two Pentium II CPUs for $100 and developed the first version of my parallel search, based on the Young Brothers Wait Concept.